spekcs/flightsapp/README.md

 If recommendations don't make sense refresh the page, the phantom bookings may not have been all generated

+It suddenly gave me a total of 1940 flights instead of 485, this is an externalAPI bug I don't have time to fix

 ## External API